dotnet/docs/docs/framework/unmanaged-api/metadata/imetadataimport-getinterfaceimplprops-method.md

 - the lower 3 bytes hold the row number, or RID
 - The upper byte holds the token type – 0x09 for `mdtInterfaceImpl`.

-**GetInterfaceImplProps** will return the information held in the row whose token you provide in the *iImpl* argument.
+`GetInterfaceImplProps` returns the information held in the row whose token you provide in the `iImpl` argument.

 ## Requirements
  **Platforms:** See [System Requirements](../../../../docs/framework/get-started/system-requirements.md).